 - procuring appropriate analytical services from contract laboratories and monitoring their proficiency

 The NRS contracts selected laboratories to undertake necessary chemical analysis.
 Laboratories are required to demonstrate proficiency in their ability to detect and quantify nominated residues.
 Selection via competitive tender process is determined on the basis of proficiency and value for money.

-The performance and proficiency of participating laboratories is regularly assessed by the NRS to satisfy ongoing competency requirements, and to ensure a high level of confidence in analytical results.
+The proficiency of participating laboratories is regularly assessed by the NRS to satisfy ongoing competency requirements, and to ensure a high level of confidence in analytical results.

 Choosing chemicals and commodities for residue testing